What is a POS system?

 One of the most important parts of a retail business is keeping customers happy.
 It’s not enough to have great products – you also need to provide great service.
 A POS system is a vital part of this.
 By having updated inventory levels available, staff can quickly check the availability of products and let customers know.

-This is particularly helpful for businesses with multiple locations.
+This is particularly helpful for multi-location businesses.
 It may be that they don’t have the item in stock at one location, but can either send the customer to another location or order it for them.
 Rather than customers feeling frustrated or unable to find a product, they’ll leave satisfied, either with the product or information on when/where it will be available.

 A POS system can help in other ways, too.
 Information, such as order history, can be fed into a CRM (customer relationship management) system.
 You can use this to provide a more personalized service, especially for marketing emails or future communications.